 As an athlete, you need more sleep than your average person in order to recover from intense training.
 In one study conducted at Stanford University, tennis athletes who extended their nightly sleep to 10 hours a night increased their sprinting time, improved their drilling times and mood, decreased their reaction time, and increased their hitting accuracy (Study Shows Sleep Extension Improves Performance and Mood).

 They concluded that sleep is as much a significant factor in achieving peak performance as diet and practice!
 I know what you're thinking, '10 hours?
 I don't have 10 hours to sleep!'
 Sleep should be looked at as a training tool.
 Make it a priority just as much as training and eating.
 If you must, cut out other things of your day to ensure that you get around 10 hours of sleep.
 This is a rather intuitive tip but often overlooked tip; increase your nightly sleep to 10 hours - you'll feel better and perform better.

+Tired of waking up sore the next day?
 POST is specifically formulated to help you recover faster and come back stronger with protein from Non-GMO Whey & Casein and Non-GMO carbohydrates to refuel muscle glycogen.